kanhaiya-2000/Starve-free-reader-writer-problem/README.md

 ### Explanation

-Thus,we see that in avoids starvation by allowing multiple readers to read data simultaneously but blocks all the processes when a writer is writing its data untill it finishes.
+Thus,we see that it avoids starvation by allowing multiple readers to read data simultaneously but blocks all the processes when a writer is writing its data untill it finishes.
 Although other processes are blocked when a writer process is executed,but FIFO nature of semaphore is here to avoid the starvation.Thus no process waits for infinite time avoiding starvation.